‘He didn’t even try, he bolted’ | Man left his girlfriend to drown in flooded creek, police say

-Wulfmeier’s boyfriend Cole McCall, 21, met up with a man to buy a car Friday night, Elsberry police officer Tim Moore said.
+Wulfmeier’s boyfriend Cole McCall, 21, met up with a man to pay a car he bought Friday night, Elsberry police officer Tim Moore said.
 McCall was $100 short, so the men agreed McCall would pay $50 and also give the man some tools.

+The man realized the money was fake, so he started following McCall, who was driving a Chevy Silverado, to get his license plate number.
+Wulfmeier was in the passenger seat.

-McCall ran away and yelled at the man that his girlfriend was in still the truck, police said.
+McCall ran away and yelled at the man to call 9-1-1 because his girlfriend was still in the truck, police said.

 “Being behind left behind by her boyfriend, it’s kind of hard to fathom that somebody of any sort would leave another human behind in that situation,” Moore said.